Shrek the Third: Plot

-Captain Hook and his pirates catch up to Shrek on Merlin's island, where Shrek avoids capture, and Hook reveals Charming's takeover of Far, Far Away.
-Shrek urges Artie to return to Worcestershire, so Artie tricks Merlin into using his magic to send them to Far Far Away.
+Captain Hook and his pirates find Shrek on Merlin's island, where Shrek avoids capture, and Hook reveals Charming's takeover of Far Far Away.
+After the battle, Artie tricks Merlin into using his magic to send them to Far Far Away.
 Although the spell works, it accidentally causes Puss and Donkey to switch bodies.
 They find Pinocchio and learn that Charming plans to kill Shrek as part of a play, but they are caught and taken captive after breaking into the castle.

-Charming prepares to kill Artie to retain the crown, but Shrek saves his life by admitting that he was just using Artie to replace him as the next king.
+Charming prepares to kill Artie to retain the crown, but Shrek saves his life by lying to Charming that he was just using Artie to replace him as the next king.
 Charming allows a disheartened Artie to leave.
 Donkey and Puss are imprisoned with Fiona, Lillian and the other princesses, where Fiona grows frustrated with their lack of initiative, but Lillian frees them all by headbutting an opening in the stone wall of the prison.
-While the princesses launch a rescue mission for Shrek, Donkey and Puss free Gingy, Pinocchio, and the others along with Dragon and Donkey's children, and then convince a leaving Artie that Shrek lied to save his life.
+While the princesses launch a rescue mission for Shrek, Donkey and Puss free Gingy, Pinocchio, and the others along with Dragon and Donkey's children, and then convince a departing Artie that Shrek's action earlier is an act.

-Charming stages a showdown in a musical theater in front of the kingdom, and just as he is about to kill Shrek, Fiona, Puss, Donkey, the princesses and other fairy tale characters confront the villains, but they are quickly subdued.
-However, Artie shows up and gives a speech to the villains, convincing them that they can be accepted into society instead of being outcasts.
-Inspired by Artie's speech, the villains agree to give up their evil ways, while Charming refuses to listen and lunges at Artie with his sword.
+Charming stages a showdown in a musical theater in front of the kingdom.
+Just as he is about to kill Shrek, Fiona, Puss, Donkey, the princesses and other fairy tale characters confront the villains, but are quickly subdued.
+Artie shows up and gives a speech to the villains, convincing them that they can be accepted into society instead of being outcasts.
+The villains agree to give up their evil ways, but Charming refuses to listen and lunges at Artie with his sword.
 Shrek blocks the blow, and it appears that he has been stabbed.
-However, as Charming decrees himself the new king, Shrek reveals that Charming misaimed his sword and pushes him aside, while Dragon knocks the stage tower down onto Charming, killing him.
+However, as Charming decrees himself the new king, Shrek reveals that Charming misaimed his sword and pushes him aside, while Dragon knocks the stage tower onto Charming.

-With Charming defeated, Artie is crowned the new king of Far, Far Away.
-While the kingdom celebrates, Merlin appears and reverts Puss and Donkey's body swap.
-Later, back at the swamp, Shrek and Fiona begin raising their new triplets, coping with parenthood with help from Donkey, Puss, Lillian, and Dragon.
+With Charming defeated, Artie is crowned the new king of Far Far Away.
+While the kingdom celebrates, Merlin appears and reverts Puss and Donkey's body swap, but mistakenly keeps their tails switched.
+Later, back at the swamp, Shrek and Fiona begin raising their new triplets with help from Donkey, Puss, Lillian, and Dragon, with Shrek overcoming his fear of parenthood.